pqrkchqps/diehard-dot-fund-user-manual/en/frequently_asked_questions.md

 ## My question is not here

-If you have any questions or issues that are not answered through this Help Manual, you can join the [Loomio Community Help](https://www.loomio.org/invitations/a686bce3da07b0ceb8eb) subgroup.
-Read the excisting thread, or start a new one, to get help and tips from our community.
+If you have any questions or issues that are not answered through this Help Manual, you can join the [Loomio Community Help](https://www.loomio.org/invitations/716ae5abb84f4a5ea75c) subgroup.
+Read the existing thread, or start a new one, to get help and tips from our community.